Faceless Hunters: DC Comics Presents

-After this defeat, Chun Yull is imprisoned within inescapable 'Spheres of Light', from which he is almost instantly freed by The Enchantress because she needed his space traveling powers; he then travels the stars for over 20 years looking for a sorcerer she wishes to team up with to rule the Universe.
-Together with Yggardis the Living Planet, Atom Master, Kraklow the Mystic, Vandal Savage, Mister Poseidon and Ultivac, Chun Yull and The Enchantress form part of a criminal organization known as The Forgotten Villains.
-Superman joins a disparate group of minor heroes from the 20th century and the future banded together as 'The Forgotten Heroes' and defeats Chun Yull in the future, returning him to captivity.
-He later briefly reappears during the Crisis on Infinite Earths as a member of Lex Luthor and Brainiac's army of villains.
+After this defeat, Chun Yull is imprisoned in inescapable 'Spheres of Light', from which the Enchantress frees him because she needed his space traveling powers; he then travels the stars for over 20 years looking for a sorcerer she wishes to team up with to rule the Universe.
+Together with Yggardis the Living Planet, Atom Master, Kraklow the Mystic, Vandal Savage, Mister Poseidon and Ultivac, Chun Yull and Enchantress form part of a criminal organization known as The Forgotten Villains.
+Superman joins a disparate group of minor heroes from the 20th century and the future banded together as the Forgotten Heroes and defeats Chun Yull in the future, returning him to captivity.

-After the Crisis, nothing is known of Chun Yull or the other Faceless Hunters until he and the Forgotten Villains battle the Forgotten Heroes again; this time 1.93 million years in the past.
-He is returned to captivity back in the 20th century in Rip Hunter's Time Machine, after being abandoned with the rest of the Forgotten Villains by Kraklow and defeated by Animal Man.
-Eighteen months later he is fighting Young Justice on the island nation of Zandia.
+Following Crisis on Infinite Earths, Chun Yull and the Forgotten Villains battle the Forgotten Heroes again; this time 1.93 million years in the past.
+He is returned to captivity in the 20th century in Rip Hunter's Time Machine, after being abandoned with the rest of the Forgotten Villains by Kraklow and defeated by Animal Man.
+Eighteen months later, he is seen fighting Young Justice on the island nation of Zandia.